askmecodes/machine-learning/README.md

 - What are advantage and dis advantage of Decision Tree?
 - What are advantage and dis advantage of CART?
 - Why decision tree is mostly a binary tree?

+### Support Vector Machine (SVM)

+### Ensamble
+- What is ensemble method?
+What is bagging?
+What is boosting?
+- What is random forest?
+What is random in random forest?
+- What is XGBoost?
+- What is XGBoost regression?
+- Why is XGBoost so popular?
+- Why is XGBoost faster than GBM?
+- Is XGBoost better than random forest?
+- Is XGBoost deep learning?
+- Is XGBoost a random forest?
+- Can XGBoost be used for classification?
+- How does distributed XGBoost work?
+- How does XGBoost handle missing values?
+- Why does XGBoost win?
+- What is the difference between XGBoost and LightGBM?
+- Does XGBoost handle class imbalance?
+- Can XGBoost handle categorical variables?
+- What is LightGBM used for?
+- What is Gamma in XGBoost?
+- Does XGBoost need scaling?
+- Does XGBoost require hot encoding?
+- What are the unique features of XGBOOST?